 A physical card can be ordered from Apple Card in Apple Wallet.
 After the user receives the physical card, it's activated using the NFC tag that's in the bifold envelope of the physical card.
 The tag is unique per card and can't be used to activate another user's card.
 Alternatively, the card can be manually activated in Apple Wallet settings.
-Additionally, the user can also choose to lock or unlock the physical card at any time from Apple Wallet.
+Additionally, the user can also choose to lock or unlock the physical card at any time from Apple Wallet app.

-2.4.7.2.
+2.4.6.2.
 Apple Card payments and Apple Wallet pass details

-Payments due on the Apple Card account can be made from Apple Wallet in iOS with Apple Cash and a bank account.
+Payments due on the Apple Card account can be made from Apple Wallet app in iOS with Apple Cash and a bank account.
 Bill payments can be scheduled as recurring or as a one-time payment at a specific date with Apple Cash and a bank account.
 When a user makes a payment, a call is made to the Apple Pay servers to obtain a cryptographic nonce similar to Apple Cash.
 The nonce, along with the payment setup details, is passed to the Secure Element to generate a signature.
+When the payment signature comes out of the Secure Element, it's passed to the Apple Pay servers.
 The signature is then returned to the Apple Pay servers.
 The authentication, integrity, and correctness of the payment are verified through the signature and the nonce by Apple Pay servers, and the order is passed on to Goldman Sachs Bank USA for processing.